solidsnakedev/raffle-project/README.md

 This method can be divided in 4 Periods

 ### 4.1 Start Raffle
-Datum is used as a shared state of the game where :
+Datum schema is used as a shared state of the game where :

-- ticket price : the value in ADA the user has to paid to get a ticket
+- ticketPrice : the value in ADA the user has to paid to get a ticket
-- random seed : random bytestring used to compute the minimum hash
+- randomSeed : random bytestring used to compute the minimum hash
-- max ticket : maximum amount of ticket to be sold
+- maxTickets : maximum amount of ticket to be sold
-- sold ticket : mutable value
+- soldTickets : mutable value
-- minimum hash : value inserted by the user claiming to have the min hash
+- minimumHash : value inserted by the user claiming to have the min hash
-- tickets : list of sold tickets
+- ticketList : list of sold tickets
-- lottery intervals : intervals to delimit buy-claim-close period
+- Intervals : intervals to delimit buy-claim-close period

 The raffle initiator commits to:

-1. Set the ticket price in Lovelace
+1. Set the ticketPrice in Lovelace
-2. Set the maximum amount of tickets to be sold
+2. Set the maxTickets > 0
-3. Set an initial random seed to be used in the minimum hash calculation
+3. Set a randomSeed as arbitrary Bytestring
-4. Set the minimum hash to be empty
+4. Set the minimumHash as empty Bytestring
-5. Set ticket list to be empty
+5. Set ticketList to as empty List
-6. Set the intervals for the Buy | Claim | Close period
+6. Set both intervals in PosixTime

 ### 4.2 Buy Period